ultralytics/ultralytics/docs/en/index.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Train a YOLOv8 model on Your Custom Dataset in <a href="https://colab.research.google.com/github/ultralytics/ultralytics/blob/main/examples/tutorial.ipynb" target="_blank">Google Colab</a>.
+  <strong>Watch:</strong> How to Train a YOLO model on Your Custom Dataset in <a href="https://colab.research.google.com/github/ultralytics/ultralytics/blob/main/examples/tutorial.ipynb" target="_blank">Google Colab</a>.
 </p>

 ## YOLO: A Brief History